jessielam415/pearsonCorrelateCells/README.md

 This package was developed as part of an assessment for 2022 BCB410H:
-Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `ComparePseudogenes` welcomes issues, enhancement requests, and other contributions.
+Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `pearsonCorrelateCells` welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the GitHub issues.